hunterraffety/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between `Relational Databases` and `SQL`.
+1. Explain the difference between `Relational Databases` and `SQL`. sql is the language used to interact with relational databases

-1. Why do tables need a `primary key`?
+1. Why do tables need a `primary key`? primary keys operate in ways that are able to keep unique records of entries inside of a table, auto increment, unique
-1. What is the name given to a table column that references the primary key on another table.
+1. What is the name given to a table column that references the primary key on another table. foreign
-1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What do we need in order to have a _many to many_ relationship between two tables. we need to have a way to link them, and then we need to have entities, attributes and relationships.

 ## Project Set Up